RESEARCH & PRACTICE

 Scholarship, performance, and academic activity

-My research focuses on assessment, listening, and ensemble pedagogy in higher music education, with particular attention to practice-led research, evaluative judgement, and genre-inclusive curricula.
-Across peer-reviewed publications, artistic research, and pedagogical studies, this work examines how musical understanding is enacted, assessed, and sustained in contemporary higher-education contexts.
-Particular emphasis is placed on aural skills, ensemble coordination, supervision practices, and standards of judgement in practice-led and professional programmes.
+My research focuses on how ensemble musicianship and aural skills are taught and assessed in higher music education, with particular attention to practice-led research, evaluative judgement, and genre-inclusive curricula.
+Across peer-reviewed publications and applied frameworks, this work examines how musical understanding is enacted, evidenced, and evaluated in contemporary tertiary programmes.

 -